jamovi/jmv/README.md

 # jmv

-'jamovi' is a rich graphical statistics package providing many common statistical tests (such as t-tests, ANOVAs, correlation matrices, contingency tables, etc).
-This package makes all of the included jamovi analyses available to the R user.
+This module represents the analyses included with jamovi.
+It contains many common statistical tests (such as t-tests, ANOVAs, correlation matrices, proportion tests, contingency tables, etc).

+As with all jamovi modules, this can also be installed as an R package.

 `jmv` can be installed with: